Ancient Rome and wine: Early history

 The beginnings of domestic viticulture and winemaking on the Italian Peninsula are uncertain.
+Neolithic people groups exploited grapes in Italy, but it is not clear whether they experimented with fermentation.
 It is possible that the Mycenaean Greeks had some influences through early settlements in southern Italy, but the earliest evidence of Greek influence dates to 800 BC.
 Before this, viticulture was widely entrenched in Etruscan civilization, which was centered around the modern winemaking region of Tuscany.

 The ancient Greeks saw wine as a staple of domestic life and a useful trade commodity.
 Their colonies were encouraged to plant vineyards for local use and trade with Greek city-states.
 Southern Italy's abundance of indigenous vines provided an ideal opportunity for wine production, giving rise to the Greek name for the region: Oenotria ("land of vines").
 The southern Greek colonies probably also brought their own wine pressing methods with them and influenced Italian production methods.

 In the Republican era, the culture of Roman winemaking was influenced by the viticultural skills and techniques of allies, and of regions conquered in Rome's expansion.
 The Greek settlements of southern Italy were brought under Roman control by 270 BC.
 The Etruscans, who had long-established, mostly maritime trade routes into Gaul, were largely Romanised by the 1st century BC.

 The Punic Wars with Carthage had a particularly marked effect on Roman viticulture.
 The Carthaginians practised advanced viticultural techniques, described in the work of the Carthaginian writer Mago.
-Rome ransacked and burned the libraries of Carthage but the 26 volumes of Mago's agricultural treatise survived intact.
+Rome ransacked and burned the libraries of Carthage but the 28 volumes of Mago's agricultural treatise survived intact.
 They were subsequently translated into Latin and Greek in 146 BC.
 Although this work did not survive to the modern era, it has been extensively quoted in the influential writings of Romans Pliny, Columella, Varro and Gargilius Martialis.